cerplot/luigi/doc/example_top_artists.rst

             return Top10Artists(self.date_interval, self.use_hadoop)

-Just like previously, this defines a recursive dependency on the previous task.
-If you try to build the task, that will also trigger building all its upstream dependencies.
+Just like previously, this defines a recursive dependency on the previous step.
+If you try to build the step, that will also trigger building all its upstream dependencies.

 Using the Central Planner